t3-oss/create-t3-app/www/src/pages/en/usage/env-variables.md

 📄 `schema.mjs`: Add the appropriate validation logic for the environment variable by defining a Zod schema, e.g. `KEY: z.string()`

-Optionally, you can also keep `.env-example` updated:
+Optionally, you can also keep `.env.example` updated:

-📄 `.env-example`: Enter your environment variable, but be sure to not include the value if it is secret, i.e. `KEY=VALUE` or `KEY=`
+📄 `.env.example`: Enter your environment variable, but be sure to not include the value if it is secret, i.e. `KEY=VALUE` or `KEY=`

 ### Example